Neural Networks Enhancement with Logical Knowledge: Evaluation of the model

-By looking at Table~\ref{transductive_results} we can notice that, like in the case of inductive learning, \kenn\ works better than the other models when the percentage of training data is high.
-However, in this case, it seems to not suffer of overfitting as in the inductive learning, since the improvement over the base NN is pretty high even with a lower percentage of training nodes.
-This can be explained by noticing that in transductive learning \kenn\ can make use of the information carried out by the relations between training and test nodes.
+As mentioned previously, the three methods seem to have similar behaviours.
+In particular, we can not see anymore the large difference between KENN/RNM and SBR.
+To explain this behaviour, we can reason about the properties of transductive learning, where all the methods have at their own disposal informations about relations between training and test nodes.
 Like for inductive learning, the loss is calculated from the predictions on the training set nodes.
 However, if clause weights are high enough, the loss depends indirectly also on the values of the test nodes.
 To explain this property, let's look at Figure~\ref{fig:bias_kenn}.
 As before, white nodes represent nodes of the test set.
 Suppose color red represents the class AI and blue ML.
 The value of the loss function does not depend directly on the value of node 9, since it is not in the training set.
 However, if the clause weight $w_{AI}$ of clause $c_{AI}: \forall x \ \forall y \ AI(x) \land Cite(x,y) \to AI(y)$ is high, then setting node 9 to class AI would force node 3 to be classified as AI as well.
 On the contrary, if we classify node 9 with the class ML, then node 3 would also be classified as ML (supposing high value also for $w_{ML}$).

 Summarizing, in the simple scenario of Figure \ref{fig:bias_kenn}, it is convenient for the model to learn a high value for $w_{AI}$ and $w_{ML}$.
 By predicting nodes 9 and 8 as AI and ML respectively, the model will force also the training nodes to be correctly classified.
 As a consequence, the loss would be reduced and this kind of solution will be selected by the training process.
 In this case, the KE produces a sort of regularization similar to the one of LTN and SBR, since it rewards solutions that make the constraints satisfied.